drinkbird/drinkbird.github.io/_posts/blog/2023-04-19-the-curse-of-knowledge.md

 A picture, as they say, is worth a thousand words.
 Visual aids such as diagrams, charts, and illustrations can help convey complex concepts in a more digestible manner.
 They can also serve as a reference for the team throughout the project.
 Tools such as whiteboards, digital sketching tools, and diagramming software can be helpful in this regard.

 The power of whiteboarding is often underestimated.
 Countless times, I've been part of circular, verbal discussions about system flows that only became productive after a sketch was introduced.
 With our shipping system, for instance, our real breakthrough came when we started to visually map out various components and interactions.
 For example, we diagrammed how an order connects to the shipping system, then to the carrier selection process, the addressing system for identifying missing zip codes, and finally to the Zebra labeling service for actual shipping label printing.
-This visual representation became a crucial step towards our understanding and enhancement of the system.
+This visual representation became a crucial step toward our understanding and enhancement of the system.

 *5) Repeat, Review, Recap*